 Touring the White Temple independently

 The White Temple is located 15 minutes outside of Chiang Rai City, in the village of Ban Tha Klang (about 228 kilometers from Chiang Mai).

 The White Temple is located 15 minutes outside Chiang Rai City, in the village of Ban Tha Klang (about 228 kilometers from Chiang Mai ).

 You can reach Wat Rong Khun by taking a songthaew (local pickup taxi) from Chiang Rai’s old town for 50 baht per person or by driving yourself.

 You have the choice to travel by bus, plane, rental scooter or car.
 If you choose the bus or plane, you can still rent a scooter or car in Chiang Rai, taxis are also available.

 A bus to Chiang Rai bus station takes about 4 hours and costs about 220 baht per person, once you arrive at Chiang Rai Bus Terminal 1 you have the option of taking a taxi to your accommodation or directly to the temple, you can even take a motorbike taxi.

 Guided tours are available from Chiang Mai and Chiang Rai.
 A tour guide will be able to answer any questions and give you very interesting facts about the history, construction, and operation of the temple Wat Rong Khun.
 You have the choice of joining either a group tour or a private tour.
 A private tour offers more privacy and time to reflect and relax.

 After your tour of the Wat Rong Khun grounds, stop by the nearby art gallery as well as the small gift shop to purchase souvenirs of the visit.
 There is also an onsite café that serves iced beverages and Thai food for thirsty and hungry patrons.

-Because the White Temple Chiang Rai holds religious and cultural significance, visitors are encouraged to wear polite attire that covers shoulders and knees, especially women.
+Because the White Temple Chiang Rai holds religious and cultural significance, visitors are encouraged to wear polite attire that covers the shoulders and knees, especially women.